cechae/cechae.github.io/README.md

 Tech used: HTML, CSS, JavaScript, SCSS

-This github page is connected to the NameCheap Domain.
+This github page is connected to a NameCheap domain.

 Link: http://www.devchae216.me/